State of Remote Work in 2020

-# Companies are slowly recognising that having a 100% remote company is better than partially remote teams
+# Companies are slowly recognising that having a 100% remote team is better than partially remote teams

-Companies still continue to offer remote working options selectively: 14% worked in companies where only certain teams were allowed to work remotely and another 11% where each individual could decide to work remotely or in-office.
+Companies still continue to offer remote working options selectively: 14% worked in companies where only certain teams were allowed to work remotely and another 11% where each individual could decide to work remotely or in a co-located setting in-office.
 Very few companies (1%) allowed just a few days of remote work each week.